Department: DPB – Plant Biology

 To apply, qualified candidates should submit a Cover Letter, CV, Description of Research Accomplishments and Future Research Plans all in one PDF file, and contact information of three references, on the website at: https://jobs.carnegiescience.edu/jobs/apply/48401/.

-Review of applications will start on February 1, 2019, but the position will remain open until filled.
+Each application will be reviewed shortly after it is received, but the position will remain open until filled.

 The Department of Plant Biology of Carnegie Institution is located on the campus of Stanford University.
 Formerly known as the Carnegie Institution of Washington, the Carnegie Institution for Science is a U.S.-based non-profit, private endowment.
 Andrew Carnegie founded the Carnegie Institution of Washington in 1902 as an organization for scientific discovery to serve as a home to exceptional individuals—men and women—with imagination and extraordinary dedication capable of working at the cutting edge of their fields.
 Today, Carnegie scientists work in six scientific departments on the west and east Coasts and at the Las Camapanas Observatory in Chile.
 Carnegie investigators are leaders in the fields of plant biology, developmental biology, earth and planetary sciences, astronomy, and global ecology.
 The Department of Plant Biology has state-of-the-art facilities for microscopy/imaging and mass spectrometry as well as molecular genetic studies of plants.
 To learn more about the Department of Plant Biology, visit https://dpb.carnegiescience.edu/